Why Are Black Cats Considered Back Luck?

 Why are these supposed to be considered scary?
 More importantly, why are black cats considered back luck?
 Especially during Halloween.

 When you think of black cats, most of the time people immediately associate them with Halloween, which is where most people think the scare comes from.
-However, the history behind black cats actually dates much farther back than the Halloween time frame.
+However, the history behind our black feline friends actually dates much farther back than the Halloween time frame.

 Black cats originally actually date back to Ancient Egypt.
 However, they were not seen as bad luck back then.
 In fact, they were worshipped.
 Well, not just black cats…all cats.
 The Ancient Egyptian god of cats, called Bastet, was often portrayed as a woman with the head of a black cat, so black feline friends were living the good life at that time.

-Luckily, there are some places in the world where black cats are considered good luck.
+Luckily, there are some places in the world where a black cat is still considered good luck.
 In Scotland for example, a strange black cat arriving at your home is believed to bring prosperity.
 In the rest of Britain, a black cat crossing your path is considered good luck.
 The same goes for Japan.

 Unfortunately, black cats are still less likely to be adopted from a shelter than their more colorful buddies.
 So next time you adopt a new furry friend, please consider giving a black cat a forever home.